CodeUpdaterBot/ClickUi/README.md

 It's 100% Python, and aims to be the best AI-computer assistant.
 Help us build it to either get it there or keep it that way!
 See the Future Features & Ideas section

 # Collaboration
 Looking for Collaborators!
-Leave Voice mode running, have conversations throughout the day, and experience how AI should be on the computer.
+Leave Voice mode running, have conversations throughout the day, experience how AI should be on the computer, and build it out to be even better for you/everyone.

 Submit new features & ideas in the README as checkboxes so they can be added to the page